MrGoldenpioche/Alephium-GoogleAppScripts/README.md

 This core function make HTTP Get request to mainet backend of Alephium against a specific address to retrieve all information about this wallet address

 ### ALPH_getTotalAlph()
-This function first call **ALPH_makeHttpRequest()** and return the total number of ALPH token for the specified wallet.
+This function first call **ALPH_makeHttpRequest()** and return the total number of ALPH tokens for the specified wallet.

 <center><img src="./ressources/totalAlph.png" ></center>

-**Important** : this function returns the raw number of ALPH.
-You must divide it by 1000000000000000000 in GoogleSheet.

 ### ALPH_getTotalTransaction()
 This function first call **ALPH_makeHttpRequest()** and return the total number of transaction for the specified wallet.